 Since our inception in 2006, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2014, we had federal net operating loss carryforwards of \$39.2 million, which begin to expire in 2026, and state net operating loss carryforwards of \$36.9 million, which began to expire in 2030.
-As of December 31, 2014, we also had federal research and development tax credit carryforwards of \$1.8 million and state research and development tax credit carryforwards \$1.2 million, which begin to expire in 2026 and 2024, respectively.
+As of December 31, 2014, we had federal net operating loss carryforwards of \$39.2 million, which begin to expire in 2026, and state net operating loss carryforwards of \$36.9 million, which begin to expire in 2026 and development tax credit carryforwards of \$1.8 million and state research and development tax credit carryforwards \$1.2 million, which begin to expire in 2026 and 2024, respectively.
 We have not completed a study to assess whether an ownership change, generally defined as a greater than 50% change (by value) in the equity ownership of our corporate entity over a three-year period, has occurred or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such studies.
 Accordingly, our ability to utilize our tax carryforwards may be limited.
 Additionally, U.S. tax laws limit the time during which these carryforwards may be utilized against future taxes.
 As a result, we may not be able to take full advantage of these carryforwards for federal and state tax purposes.